 Translation: "We don't know what we want."

 Don't be afraid to highlight the importance of having more guidance before work begins.
 Spell out that time is money – the more you know before you get going, the better.
-As a precaution when quoting, always make clear how many iterations are involved before a final design is chosen, for example.
+For example, as a precaution when quoting, always make it clear how many iterations are involved before a final design is chosen.

 Translation: "We're going to ignore stats and common sense and make huge assumptions on what we think will work because we think we know best."

-Whilst you obviously respect your client and acknowledge their expertise, you also have to be prepared to stand up for what you believe in and fight back to ultimately help them.
+While you respect your client and acknowledge their expertise, you also have to be prepared to stand up for what you believe in and fight back to help them.